yasminserag08/todo-list/README.md

-# To-Do List App
+# Todo List App
-A simple, browser-based to-do list built with HTML, CSS, and JavaScript.
+A Todo List web application built with **HTML**, **CSS**, and **JavaScript**, featuring light/dark mode, task filters, and a star system to mark important tasks.

 ## Features
-- Add new tasks
+- Add and delete tasks
+- Edit tasks by double click
+- Toggle between light and dark mode
-- Mark tasks as complete
+- Star tasks to mark them as important
+- Filter by:
+  - All tasks
+  - Completed tasks
+  - Active (incomplete) tasks
-- Delete tasks
+  - Starred tasks
-- Filter tasks
+- Clear all completed tasks
+- Tasks persist on page reload

 ## Technologies Used
-- HTML
+- HTML5
-- CSS
+- CSS3
-- JavaScript
+- JavaScript (Vanilla)